computorg/RR2023/README.md

-#  Computo :An academic journal promoting reproductibility via Quarto and Continuous Integration
+#  Computo: An academic journal promoting reproductibility via Quarto and Continuous Integration

 by